Lucrezia Quistelli della Mirandola

 Lucrezia Quistelli della Mirandola (1541–1594) was an Italian painter.

 Biography

-Lucrezia Quistelli was born on October 19 in 1538 in Florence, Italy.
+Lucrezia Quistelli was born on October 19, 1538, in Florence, Italy.
 Quistelli was baptized in 1541.
 She is the daughter of Alfonso Quistelli and Giulia Santi.
 She was known for her paintings and studied under Alessandro Allori.
 Quistelli married Count Clemente Pietra and they had eight children, six daughters and two sons.
 She died in 1594, in Florence.